37. Hell's Biggest Crack May Be In The Poetry, Not The Landscape: INFERNO, Canto VIII, Lines 1 - 6

 Two interpretive issues:

-I made a lot out of writing in the vernacular or the common speech.
-But what does that look like, other than using the grammar of medieval Florentine?
-Maybe that’s Dante’s challenge: to keep up his smarty-pants technique while also writing in a more natural way.
+1. I made a lot out of writing in the vernacular (or the common speech).
+But what does that look like, other than using the grammar and words of medieval Florentine?
+Maybe that’s Dante’s challenge: to keep up his smarty-pants technique while also writing in a more natural, vivid way.

-One issue that gets raised in the last canto and again here—and that’s not answered yet—has to do with the hydraulics of hell.
-If Dante is going to put rivers and marshes into INFERNO, even Acheronte back with Charon, then we have to know something about what happens to that water, since the conical nature of hell will lead the water ultimately downhill.
-Believe it or not, Dante will become very concerned with this problem in passages ahead.
+2. One issue raised in the last canto and again here—and an issue that’s not answered yet—has to do with the hydraulics of hell.
+If Dante is going to put rivers and marshes in INFERNO (like Acheronte back with Charon), then we have to know something about what happens to that water, since the conical nature of hell will lead the water downhill.
+Believe it or not, Dante will become concerned with this problem in passages ahead.
 Maybe the hydraulics of hell are another reason he has to back up and start again with more detail.

 One journaling prompt:

-What does a more natural voice look like for a writer?
-Have you ever found yourself in that state of flow where the words are simply moving from your fingers to the page or from your mouth to your audience?
+1. What does a more natural voice look like for a writer?
+When have you found yourself in that state of flow where the words simply move from your fingers to the screen (or page) . . . or from your mouth to your audience?